eevee/eev.ee/content/2018-07-05-cheezball-rising-main-loop-input-and-a-game.markdown

     and a, $0f
     ld b, a

-    ; Bit 5 means to read the buttons ld a, $10
+    ; Bit 4 means to read the buttons
+    ; (Same caveat; it's really that bit 5 is off) ld a, $10
     ldh [rP1], a
-    ; Apparently this is even more unreliable??
-No, really, the ; manual does this: two reads, then six reads ld a, [rP1]
+    ; Not sure why this needs more stalling?
+Someone speculated ; that this circuitry might just be further away ld a, [rP1]
     ld a, [rP1]
     ld a, [rP1]